xcart/xc5-manual/en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 order: 100
 published: true
 ---
-To configure the connection in the X-Payments back end, follow the steps below:
+To configure the connection with your X-Cart 5 store in the X-Payments back end, follow the steps below:

 1. Log in to X-Payments as administrator.